ioBroker/adapter-react-5/README.md

 ## Components

 ### Connection.js
-This is a non-react class to provide the communication for socket connection with server.
+This is a non-react class to provide the communication for socket connection with the server.

 ### GenericApp.js